pymc-devs/pymc-examples/myst_nbs/time_series/bayesian_var_model.myst.md

 ## V(ector)A(uto)R(egression) Models

 In this notebook we will outline an application of the Bayesian Vector Autoregressive Modelling.
-We will draw on the work in the PYMC Labs blogpost.
+We will draw on the work in the PYMC Labs [blogpost](https://www.pymc-labs.io/blog-posts/bayesian-vector-autoregression/) (see {cite:t}`vieira2022BVAR`).
 This will be a three part series.
 In the first we want to show how to fit Bayesian VAR models in PYMC.
 In the second we will show how to extract extra insight from the fitted model with Impulse Response analysis and make forecasts from the fitted VAR model.
 In the third and final post we will show in some more detail the benefits of using hierarchical priors with Bayesian VAR models.
 Specifically, we'll outline how and why there are actually a range of carefully formulated industry standard priors which work with Bayesian VAR modelling.

 In this post we will (i) demonstrate the basic pattern on a simple VAR model on fake data and show how the model recovers the true data generating parameters and (ii) we will show an example applied to macro-economic data and compare the results to those achieved on the same data with statsmodels MLE fits and (iii) show an example of estimating a hierarchical bayesian VAR model over a number of countries.